Data Management in Capital Markets: An Ascending Priority

 Always link business outcomes and benefits to data management technology investments: It’s common to hear about a major project, once completed, delivering very little and becoming a “white elephant” or ornamental in nature.
 For example, certain firms with recent data lake projects have realized they didn’t consider the downstream applications enough and put too much focus on building data lakes, partly driven by the fear of being left behind.
 Data storage is but one element to consider.
 Firms need to consider how best to cleanse, transform, and normalize data to make it fit for purposes across business units with different requirements from trading, investments, risk, operations, and compliance.

 These suggestions are but a few lessons learned.
 The list will continue to grow as firms adopt new technologies and uncover unexpected challenges.
 What is clear is that firms that do not take a step forward will inevitability lag behind, especially in capital markets with ever-increasing data velocity—and the need to process and analyze data in real time.
 This does not mean that firms shouldn’t take a step back every now and then to reevaluate their internal strategy; they must ensure a loud feedback loop exists between the teams that the data management function supports and the hierarchy controlling the enterprise data strategy.

-To understand more about data management trends within capital markets, please register for an upcoming joint webinar from Aite Group and InterSystems on April 29, 2020.
+To understand more about data management trends within capital markets, watch this joint webinar from Aite Group and InterSystems.
 We will be discussing our findings from a recent global survey of capital markets firms.

 About the Author